|Nutritional Guidelines (per serving)|

 - 2 beef bouillon cubes

 - 1 cup boiling water

-Trim excess fat from lamb chops.
-Rinse and pat them dry with paper towels.
+Trim excess fat from the lamb chops.
+Pat dry with paper towels.

-Dissolve beef bouillon, bouillon granules or beef base in the boiling water.
-Pour over lamb chops.
+Pour the beef-flavored water over the lamb chops.
 Cover with foil and bake for 45 minutes.